Henry Flad: Eads Bridge

-Public works in St. Louis, Missouri
+Public works in St. Louis

-During 1875 and 1876 he was engaged as consulting engineer in various works in conjunction with Mr. Charles Pfeiffer, who had been associated with him on the St. Louis bridge, Mr. Thomas J. Whitman, chief engineer of the Waterworks, and Prof. Charles A. Smith of Washington University.

-Amongst other engagements he was engineer for the commissioners who purchased and laid out Forest Park.
+In 1875 and 1876, he became the consulting engineer in various works in conjunction with Charles Pfeiffer, who had been associated with him on the St. Louis bridge, Thomas Whitman, chief engineer of the Waterworks, and Prof. Charles A. Smith of Washington University.
+He was also an engineer for the commissioners who purchased and laid out Forest Park.

-In the autumn of 1876 the new charter of the city of St. Louis, by virtue of which the city was separated from the county of St Louis and made, as to its local affairs, to a large degree independent of the State Legislature, was inaugurated, and Colonel Flad was elected the first President of the newly constituted Board of Public Improvements.
+In the autumn of 1876, the new charter of the city of St. Louis was inaugurated, and Flad was elected the first president of the newly constituted Board of Public Improvements.
 This office he held continuously for nearly fourteen years being re-elected in 1880, 1884, and 1888.

-The problem to which the new board addressed itself was that of taking the whole system of municipal public works out of the mire of politics and placing them upon the basis of merit and fitness.
-Into this work Colonel Flad entered with characteristic zeal and a determination which nothing could shake.
-His efforts were crowned with entire success, so that during the whole period of his administration the board over which he presided had the entire confidence of the whole community.
-Every citizen felt sure that in every department of the public works the city received a dollar's worth for every dollar spent, and in this respect St. Louis became a model for other cities.

-In the spring of 1890, having become somewhat weary under the increasing burdens of his position, he resigned his office as President of the Board of Public Improvements to accept membership in the Mississippi River Commission in the place made vacant by the resignation of Captain Eads.
-In this latter position he remained until his death, giving to the work his best energies and nearly the whole of his time.
+In the spring of 1890, having become somewhat weary under the increasing burdens of his position, he resigned his office as President of the Board of Public Improvements to accept membership in the Mississippi River Commission.
+He remained in this position until his death.
 The new policy of deepening the low water channel of the river by dredging rather than by contraction works, which the commission adopted during his membership, was very largely the result of his efforts.
-Colonel Flad was a charter member of the Engineers Club of St Louis, and was its President for twelve years, from 1868 to 1880.
-He became a member of the American Society of Civil Engineers February 15, 1871, and was President of the Society for the year ending January 19, 1887, thus receiving from both organizations the highest honors within their power to bestow.
+Flad became a charter member of the Engineers Club of St. Louis, and later became its president for twelve years, from 1868 to 1880.
+He became a member of the American Society of Civil Engineers February 15, 1871, and became President of the Society from 19 January 1887.